genropy/genropy_saved/docs/genro/project/packages/resources/tables/action.rst

     .. image:: ../../../../_images/projects/packages/tables_action.png

-    The action folder is used to handle the :ref:`batch actions <action>`: follow the link for more information on batch actions
+    The action folder is used to handle the :ref:`action batches <action>`: follow the link for more information on action batches